home-assistant/home-assistant.io/source/_components/binary_sensor.deconz.markdown

  * Open/Close detection
  * Presence detection

-Entity ids will be binary_sensor.device_name, where device_name comes from deCONZ.
+Entity ids will be binary_sensor.device_name, where device_name is defined in deCONZ.

 #### {% linkable_title Verified to be supported binary sensors %}